lab11/eagle/doc/BOM.md

 ## Add Part Attributes

 Eagle allows you to add attributes to parts.
-We primarily use this to add a DIGIKEY attribute to facilitate ordering.
-All parts in the Lab11 part libraries should already have a DIGIKEY attribute.
+We primarily use this to add a `DIGIKEY` attribute to facilitate ordering.
+All parts in the Lab11 part libraries should already have a `DIGIKEY` attribute.

 > If a _specific part_ (e.g. an IC, specific inductor, etc) doesn't have
 > an attribute, please edit it in the library, add it there, and update
 > the part on your board

-For passives, we don't want to update the library with a specific 10 kΩ resistor, because it really doesn't matter that much.
+For passives, we don't want to update the library with a specific 10 kΩ resistor, because it really doesn't matter that much (and they are currently sold out in a matter of weeks most of the time).
 Some of us like to add attributes to all the parts in the schematic, some of us hold off until the BOM is made and add the part purchased for that run there.
 It's a bit of a fuzzier personal taste here.

+**Attention:** If you copy parts of your schematic from other boards, it can easily happen that you include parts (such as passives) which already contain a `DIGIKEY` attribute.
+This becomes dangerous when you start *copying* those parts around and change the value of them, as the attribute does not correspond to the correct value anymore and you end up order the wrong components.
+Always double-check your passives before ordering!

 ## Export BOM from Eagle